pnlong/finding_a_roommate/README.md

 # finding\_a\_roommate

-Creates an Instagram bot in charge of posting pictures and informational snippets received via DM.
-Meant for use as a college acceptance page.
+Instagram bot that operates an account where incoming college freshmen introduce themselves to their future peers.
+Posts pictures and informational snippets received via direct message.

 ## Background